panoptic-labs/panoptic-v1-core/README.md

 │   ├── FeesCalc — "Utility to calculate up-to-date swap fees for liquidity chunks" │   ├── InteractionHelper — "Helpers to perform bytecode-size-heavy interactions with external contracts like batch approvals and metadata queries"
-│   ├── Math — "Library of generic math functions like abs(), mulDiv, etc" │   └── PanopticMath — "Library containing advanced Panoptic/Uniswap-specific functionality such as our TWAP, price conversions, and position sizing math"
+│   ├── Math — "Library of generic math functions like abs(), mulDiv, etc" │   ├── PanopticMath — "Library containing advanced Panoptic/Uniswap-specific functionality such as our TWAP, price conversions, and position sizing math"
-│   └── SafeTransferLib — "Safe ERC20 transfer library that gracefully handles missing return values" ├── univ3-libraries
+│   └── SafeTransferLib — "Safe ERC20 transfer library that gracefully handles missing return values" ├── multicall
-│   ├── TickMath — "Math library for computing sqrt prices from ticks and vice versa" │   └── LiquidityAmounts — "Provides functions for computing liquidity amounts from token amounts and prices" ├── multicall
 │   └── Multicall — "Adds a function to inheriting contracts that allows for multiple calls to be executed in a single transaction"
 └── periphery